GitauHarrison/notes/tags_flask_blog_posts.md

 ```

 The form above is called a `PostForm()`.
-It has the `username`, `email`, `title` `body` and `tags` field.
+It has the `username`, `email`, `title` `body`, and `tags` field.
 The `tags` field used `SelectMultipleField` to allow for the selection of more than one user input.

 To ensure that this form gets displayed, we will need to update our `index.html` file.
-We have another file called `base.html` which we can use to define styles and layouts we want applied and reused across all other templates, hence the name "base".
-Let us first begin my defining these reusable styles and layouts.
+We have another file called `base.html` which we can use to define styles and layouts we want to be applied and reused across all other templates, hence the name "base".
+Let us first begin by defining these reusable styles and layouts.

 ```html
 <!-- templates/base.html -->